Vonage/vonage-python-sdk/README.md

 #### Creating an instance of the SMS class

-To create an instance of the SMS class follow these steps:
+To create an instance of the SMS class follow these easy steps:

 - Import the class